huytrnq/Binary-Skin-Cancer-Classification/README.md

 - The best model for binary classification is the ensemble model with an accuracy of 86.11%.
 - The best model for three classes classification is the XgBoost model with an kappa score of 80.47%.
-- Results on test set
+- Results on test set: 6 341 images for binary classification and 2 122 images for three classes classification.

    | Binary Classification | Three Classes Classification |
     |------------------------|-------------------------------|
     | Accuracy: 0.854        | Kappa score: 0.77            |